EtheaDev/DBAwareLabeledComponents/README.md

 - Lines per Rows (to show memo fields with multiple lines)
 - RowMargin (to enlarge heigh fo rows)

+## From Delphi 10.3:

+TLabeledButtonEdit and TLabeledDBButtonEdit are a classic editor with a button inside (on the right).
+For Date Fields the button opens automatically a Popup-Calendar.

 *Look at those examples, showing all the components with different Label alignments: the demo is available into Demo Folder*

 | Sample | Description |